arab-meet/2.ROS-Basics-Workshop/ROS-Messages-and-Topics/ros_topic_and_messages.md

 <p align="center">
 <img src="images/topic.gif">

-Each topic is strongly typed by the ROS message type used to publish it, and nodes can only receive messages from a matching type.
+Each `topic` is strongly typed by the ROS message type used to publish it, and nodes can only receive messages from a matching type.
 A node can subscribe to a topic only if it has the same message type.

-ROS has a tool to work with topics called rostopic.
+ROS has a tool to work with topics called `rostopic`.
 It is a command-line tool that gives us information about the topic or publishes data directly on the network.
 This tool has the following parameters: